1 Libraries

 )

-6 Precipitacion
+6 Weather

 To incorporate environmental context into our analysis of sleeping site selection, we obtained daily weather data from a meteorological station operated by the Argentine National Meteorological Service (SMN).
 This station is located approximately 7 km from the study area and provides reliable long-term climatic records.